NgoJunHaoJason/book-summaries/the_software_craftsman.md

 The core business of many of our clients is not building software, so it is our obligation to help them run a software project in the best way possible.

-**Unfortunately, some clients are not ready for a productive partnership.**
+### But some clients are not ready for a productive partnership...

 For some companies, software developers are there just to follow orders / be micro-managed.